 Hailed for her exceptional talent and virtuosity, hornist Marie-Luise Neunecker has already achieved worldwide success.
 She has built a successful international career and is much in demand as soloist and chamber musician.

-During her tenure as principal horn of the Bamberg Symphony Orchestra and the Frankfurt Radio Symphony Orchestra from 1979 to 1989, she attracted attention as prize winner at several prestigious international competitions such as the German Music Competition in Bonn (1982), the ARD competition in Munich (1983) and the Concert Artists’ Guild Competition in New York (1986).
-Today, she is invited to the world’s most renowned concert venues.
-In 2013, Marie-Luise Neunecker was awarded the Frankfurt Music Prize.
+During her tenure as principal horn of the Bamberg Symphony Orchestra and the Frankfurt Radio Symphony Orchestra from 1979 to 1989, she attracted attention as prize winner at several prestigious international competitions such as the German Music Competition in Bonn (1982), the ARD Competition in Munich (1983) and the Concert Artists’ Guild Competition in New York (1986).
+In 2013, Marie-Luise Neunecker was awarded the Frankfurt Music Prize and has performed on almost all the world’s major concert stages.

 She frequently appears as guest chamber musician and soloist at the most important festivals such as the Salzburg Festival, the Aldeburgh Festival, the Rheingau Musik Festival, the Marlboro Music Festival, the Risør Festival as well as at the Wiener Festwochen.